asteriondb/dbTwig/examples/react/README.md

     s_api_token                         varchar2(32) := 'BDQYL1XES2YTODAIBIGSJPVEEOYG05C6';
 ```

-### Modify the Pacakge to Generate Weblinks ###
+### Modify the Package to Generate Weblinks ###

-In the REACT_EXAMPLE pacakge body you will see how we have set things up for you so that you only have to uncomment and remove a few lines in order to generate weblinks.
+In the REACT_EXAMPLE package body you will see how we have set things up for you so that you only have to uncomment and remove a few lines in order to generate weblinks.
 The first function you will modify is *get_insurance_claim_detail*.
 Modify the SELECT statement so it looks like this:

 ```
     select  json_object(